-- Talking to parents about their child before their child starts at our school - Giving the children the opportunity to spend time with their Class teacher (Key Person) before starting at our school during taster days. - By inviting parents to parent/teacher meetings and offering parents regular opportunities to talk about their child's progress and allowing free access to their child's work. - Sending home a termly progress report in Nursery and Reception, and a final report on their child's attainment and progress at the end of the Reception year - Encouraging parents to talk to their child's teacher if there are any concerns - Arranging a range of activities throughout the year that encourage collaboration between child, school and parents, such as the harvest festival, mother's/father's day tea, parent dropin afternoons, nativity performances and summer showcase.
+- Talking to parents about their child before their child starts at our school - Giving the children the opportunity to spend time with their class teacher before starting at our school during taster visits - By inviting parents to parent/teacher meetings and offering parents regular opportunities to talk about their child's progress and allowing free access to their child's work - Sending home a termly progress report in Nursery and Reception, and a final report on their child's attainment and progress at the end of the Reception year - Encouraging parents to talk to their child's teacher if there are any concerns - Arranging a range of activities throughout the year that encourage collaboration between child, school and parents, such as the harvest festival, parent drop-in afternoons, nativity performances and the summer showcase

-- Using our wow moments slips for parents and EYFS staff to leave comments relating to the children's experiences (which then go in their learning journey) - Providing parents with information about activities in school via our weekly newsletter
+- Inviting parents to post wow moments and comments relating to the children's experiences on the online learning journal, Tapestry. - Providing parents with information about activities in school via our weekly newsletter and social media.